p4535992/foundryvtt-arms-reach/README.md

 Any issues, bugs, or feature requests are always welcome to be reported directly to the [Issue Tracker](https://github.com/p4535992/foundryvtt-arms-reach/issues ), or using the [Bug Reporter Module](https://foundryvtt.com/packages/bug-reporter/).

+## License

+This package is under an [MIT license](LICENSE) and the [Foundry Virtual Tabletop Limited License Agreement for module development](https://foundryvtt.com/article/license/).

 ## Credit

 Thanks to anyone who helps me with this code!
 I appreciate the user community's feedback on this project!